-In today’s video we’re going to talk about Dropbox file syncing issues and how you can resolve them.
+In today’s video we’re going to talk about Dropbox syncing issues and how you can resolve them.

 If you are outsourcing the post production editing of your podcast you’re probably sharing your files with a file syncing provider like Dropbox.
 And if you ever had any issue with files not syncing on your editor’s end, chances are they’re probably a Windows computer.

-Alright, so to get started, first thing that you’ll need to do is to login to your Dropbox account.
+To get started, first thing that you’ll need to do is to login to your Dropbox account.

 You will notice that this a very powerful tool and something that I would highly recommend for you to visit every now and then just to make sure that you’re not missing any important files.